Rating summary

 Nominated for Oscar Awards for Best Art Direction and Best Writing, Screenplay Written Directly for the Screen, Terry Gilliam's "Brazil" (1985) arrives on Blu-ray courtesy of Criterion.
 The supplemental features on this release include original trailer for the film; audio commentary with director Terry Gilliam; on-set documentary directed by Rob Hedden; collection of original documents, storyboards, photographs, and interviews compiled by Criterion and Brazil expert David Morgan; the ninety-four-minute "commercial" version of "Brazil", and more.
 The release also arrives with an illustrated booklet featuring an essay by film critic David Sterritt.
 In English, with optional English SDH subtitles for the main feature.
 Region-A "locked".

-Sam Lowry, the main protagonist in Terry Gilliam’s Brazil, lives in an industrial world where privacy is a thing of the past.
-He is a loner without any friends who dreams a lot – even when he is awake.
-Most of the time his dreams are so vivid that he has an incredibly difficult time telling whether what he experiences is real or a product of his imagination.
+Brazil, lives in an industrial world where privacy is a thing of the past.
+He is a loner without any friends who dreams a lot -- even when he is awake.
+Most of the time, his dreams are so vivid that he has an incredibly difficult time telling whether what he experiences is real or a product of his imagination.

-Sam’s world is monitored and controlled by intelligent computers that have everyone’s personal information.
-The computers are controlled by an elite group of bureaucrats who are protected by leather-clad soldiers equipped with ultra-sophisticated weapons.
+His world is monitored and controlled by intelligent computers that have everyone’s personal information.
+The computers are controlled by an elite group of bureaucrats, who are protected by leather-clad soldiers equipped with ultrasophisticated weapons.
 No one questions their authority.
 The few brave souls that occasionally do are quickly eliminated.

-Sam works for the agency that collects and processes all of the data that goes into the computers.
+The agency that employs Sam collects and processes all of the data that goes into the computers.
 He is a low-level employee there who makes sure that everything runs smoothly, without errors.
 He likes his job because it maintains a steady rhythm in his life.

-One day, Sam discovers that one of the agency’s computers has made an error which has resulted in the elimination of an innocent man - Archibald Buttle.
+One day, Sam discovers that one of the agency’s computers has made an error which has resulted in the elimination of an innocent man -- Archibald Buttle.
 The last name of the man that should have been eliminated, a criminal with a long record, is Tuttle (Robert De Niro).
 Sam quickly informs his boss (Ian Holm) and he authorizes a refund check.
 While delivering the check to Buttle’s widow, Sam encounters the stunningly beautiful Jill Layton (Kim Greist), who looks a lot like the girl he has been spending time with in his dreams.
-He attempts to find out more about her and his life spirals out of control.
+When he attempts to find out more about her, his life spirals out of control.

 Brazil is not an easy film to categorize.
-It seems fairly lighthearted at times but it is loaded with prophetic messages that clearly predicted a lot of things right.
-Gilliam’s vision of a future world where privacy essentially no longer exists and data could be instantly manipulated, for example, is simply fascinating because this world is now here – our personal data is stored in computers operated by different agencies.
+It seems fairly lighthearted at times, but it is loaded with prophetic messages that have predicted a lot of things right.
+For example, Gilliam’s vision of a future world where privacy essentially no longer exists and data could be instantly manipulated is simply fascinating because our personal data is already stored in computers operated by different agencies.
 We are what the data tells we are.

 Presented in an aspect ratio of 1.78:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Terry Gilliam's Brazil arrives on Blu-ray courtesy of Criterion.